michaelpq/michaelpq.github.io/manuals/gpg/index.markdown

 Default settings may be enough for your environments, or not.
 Hence be careful in what you are using here.

+### Add email to key

+Here is how to add a new email address to a given key:

+    gpg --edit-key
+    > adduid
+    # Fill in the fields

 ### Deletion

 Here is how to delete a public key associated to an account name, note